-presentation summarized the environmental objectives of the IOM's exploration work.
-The legal framework for transition from exploration to exploitation, which parallels the environmental policy ensuring responsible extraction of marine minerals, was presented and the results of environmental baseline studies carried out in the exploration area discussed.
-The areabased and non-area based tools in support of goals and objectives of the REMP were described.
+The presentation summarized the environmental objectives of the IOM's exploration work.
+The legal framework for transition from exploration to exploitation, parallels which the environmental policy ensuring responsible extraction marine of minerals, was presented and the results of environmental baseline studies carried out in the exploration area discussed.
+The area-based and nonarea based tools in support of goals and objectives of the REMP were described.
 It also addressed various issues relating to the implementation of REMPs.
-These included: consistency with other ISA regulations such as the role of IRZs and

-PRZs; anticipated performance of planned REMPs; overlapping with contractors' areas or buffer zones; and the implementation of long-term, independent monitoring programmes.
+These included: consistency with other ISA regulations such as the role of IRZs and PRZs; anticipated performance of planned REMPs; overlapping with contractors' areas or buffer zones; and the implementation of long-term, independent monitoring programmes.